regolith-linux/website/content/en/docs/Customize/styles.md

   Details about Regolith styles.
 ---

 As stated in the [repo readme](https://github.com/regolith-linux/regolith-styles), Regolith styles are a convention by which a set of files which define key/value pairs are loaded into memory and can be queried by `xrdb` or `xrescat`.
-Xresources employes the [C preprocessor](https://en.wikipedia.org/wiki/C_preprocessor) to allow for complex behaviors such as including more files, defining constants, and conditional expressions.
+Xresources employes the [C preprocessor](https://en.wikipedia.org/wiki/C_preprocessor) to allow for behaviors such as including more files, defining constants, and conditional expressions.
 In Regolith, only two preprocessor directives are used: `#include` and `#define`.  `#include` statements are used to reference other files.
 Collections of files called `looks` were covered in the previous section of this guide.  `#define` statements simply allow for a symbolic value to be replaced by a literal value, like defining a variable.

 ## Defines

 To maximize the re-use of theme information in Regolith, Xresources are divided into two categories of files: definition files and application files.
 The definition files make heavy use of the `define` directive.
 They essentially bind an abstract key, such as "blue" or "terminal font" to a literal value, such as `#0000FF` or `Source Code Pro Medium`.
 In making changes to files, it's expected that these defines will change.
 The user may wish to specify a different icon set, or typeface, and would do so by modifying or creating a new definition file.
 Once this file is created, it needs to be referenced by a top-level Xresource file in `~/Xresource-regolith`.

 {{% pageinfo %}}
-Note that when referencing other files in Xresources via the `#include` directive, shortcuts like `$HOME` and `~/` are not available.
+<b>Note</b>: when referencing other files in Xresources via the `#include` directive, shortcuts like `$HOME` and `~/` are not available.
 Absolute paths are required.
 {{% /pageinfo %}}

 ## Application Xresource files